tercen/starter_guide/docs/join.md

 Edit the Join step.

 The Factors of each table are displayed side by side.
-Matching two together forms a key for the data.
+Matching the two together forms a key to the data.

 Choose EXPERIMENT_ID from each table and click the Run Step button.